 - Confirm your distributors’ pest management protocols and audit scores.
 Similar to suppliers, your distributors are your partners.
 Ensuring they have a good track record of pest prevention efforts can provide peace of mind.

 While the hope is to keep every pest out of your facility forever, the reality of that is unlikely, so preparedness and a communicative relationship between all parties is key to remaining as pest-free as possible.
-For information on the pests that are most attracted to your facility and additional preparedness tips, download Working the Bugs Out: Your Guide to Supply Chain Pest Management.
+For information on the pests that are most attracted to your facility and additional preparedness tips, download Your Guide to Supply Chain Pest Management for Food Processing.

 Want more?
 You might also like: